 "This bug is core to the design," Kaminsky said.
 "We have made the exploit thousands if not tens of thousands of time harder to work."

 Kaminsky said he was proud of the way the flaw disclosure was handled and happy that vendors lined up to coordinate a massive patch release July 8.
+By keeping the details private, IT administrators had 13 days to deploy the patches, he said.

 "Everyone wants to believe that their scenario is safe," Kaminsky said.
 "If source ports are not randomized you are not safe."